About the Course

 Advanced Sail Trim

 Now that we are sailing 50+ nautical miles, we want to refine our sailing technique in an effort to make our passagemaking maximally efficient.
-Up until now we have been focusing on "Angle of attack" in terms of sail trim, now we move on to more advanced concepts such as "draft" and "twist" as well as the sail controls needed to use them.
+Up until now, we have been focusing on the "Angle of attack" in terms of sail trim.
+Now, we move on to more advanced concepts such as "draft" and "twist" as well as the sail controls needed to use them.
 Learn how to set up a cruising boat for different wind and sea conditions.

 Compass Fixes and Dead Reckoning